harrietgrace/japanese-quiz/README.md

 Choose on the home page what combination of the above that you want Pull out of a db, display image

-When focus is in the pronounciation box, popup hiragana keyboard (use a map or something?)
+When focus is in the pronounciation box, popup hiragana keyboard

 Check answers against stored ones
 If correct display a tick
 If incorrect, display the meaning/pronounciation

-If correct then put in limbo for 1 day, 3 days, 1 week, 3 weeks, 2 months (Put a counter on it, if it's not 0, then it's in limbo for however long the counter is, will reinsert itself when it is 0.
-Need separate counter for how many times it's been right)
+If correct then put in limbo for 1 day, 3 days, 1 week, 3 weeks, 2 months